 - Lose train of thought more often

-In the middle stage, more and more words become lost, and the person needs to think longer before expressing thoughts.
-The person loses spontaneity, vocabulary is more and more limited and sometimes the person repeats the same word over and over again.
+In the middle stage, more words become lost, and the person needs to think longer before expressing thoughts.
+The person loses spontaneity, vocabulary becomes more limited and sometimes the person repeats the same word multiple times.

 At this stage, the person may: